icemiliang/vot/README.md

   -h [ --help ]                         Print help messages
 ```

+One iteration of the Wasserstein clustering is optimal transport.
+If you only want to compute the transport, set iterP to 1.

 ## Input and output files
-Sample input files are provided in demos/data/
+Sample input files are provided in demo/data/

 ### Input: